indiqusdocs/stpi/docs/Storage/BlockVolumes/WorkingwithInstanceVolumes.md

 Each Instance on Ananta (Linux or Windows) includes a 'root' disk or volume.
 This is the primary disk partition on the Instance, and by default, all operating systems, data, components and files reside on the root disk.

-Further, Instances can have addon or 'data' disks attached to them which act as additional disk partitions.
+Further, Instances can have add-on or 'data' disks attached to them which act as additional disk partitions.
 These data disks are modular and can be moved between multiple Instances.

 Apart from this, there is no difference between a root disk and a data disk.
 Both types of Volumes are managed using the Block Volumes Service.
 However, based on the volume type, certain operations may not be available.